-Comforters keep you warm as well as add a decorative touch to the bed.
-Keeping them clean is a must to prolong the life of a comforter.
-This guide will show you how to wash a comforter and provide tips on how to wash a down comforter.
+Comforters keep you warm and add a decorative touch to your bed.
+Keeping them clean helps your bedding smell fresh and can extend the life of the fabric.
+Fortunately, you can wash comforters with ease when you know what products and appliances to use.
+This guide will show you how to wash a comforter and provide tips on how to get the job done right.

 Types of Comforters